annotation/text-fabric/docs/Api/Text.md

     defined.
 It loads the features it needs (so you do not have to specify those features, unless you want to use them via `F`).
 And finally, it makes some functions available by which you can make handy use of that information.

+    ??? note "Section levels from a limited, rigid system" There are up to three section levels, and this is a hard coded boundary.
+        That makes this section system unsuitable to faithfully reflect the rich sectioning that may be present in a corpus.

+        On the other hand, applications (such as TF apps) can access a predictable sectioning system by which they can chunk the material in practical portions.

+        The rule of thumb is:

+        Level 1 divides the corpus into top level units, of which there might be (very) many.
+The TF browser has a control that can deal with long lists.

+        Level 2 divides a level 1 section into a chunk that can be loaded into a webpage, without overwhelming the browser.
+        Even better, it should be just one or a few screenfuls of text, when represented in `plain` view.

+        Level 3 divides a level 2 section into chunks that roughly corresponds to lines.
+        Such lines typically take up one screenful if represented in `pretty` view.

     ??? note "Section levels are generic"
         In this documentation, we call the main section level `book`, the second level